 - $850,000 from the Victorian Government’s Urban Parks Active Wellbeing Program

-October 2021: Community consultation findings released (complete)
+- October 2021: Community consultation findings released (complete)

-Early 2022: Final designs released
+- January 2022: Concept designs released (complete)

 This timeline will be updated as the project progresses.